arosenblum1/arosenblum1/Projects/CC_CalCurves.md

 Because absorbance often scales non-linearly with assay concentration, many assays utilize a cubic spline curve calculation to maintain accuracy across a wide range of analyte concentrations.
 However, the mathematics behind splines are complex and can sometimes react unpredictably to small changes in input values.
-Because of this, a high level of care must be taken when selecting the analyte concentration for each cal level.
+Because of this, a high degree of care must be taken when selecting the analyte concentration for each cal level.

+To complicate matters further, the existing company-standard software tools used for our splines are either access-restricted to too dense and user-unfriendly to be effectively used by my team.